TwilightZebby/MooBot/README.md

 ## Why did you make this Bot?

 > This Bot was born out from a mixture of "felt like it" and a want to bring back some of the commands from the long-since discontinued Kawaii Bot.
-> The Bot, with its original name of "Actions Bot", was originally added to Dr1fterX's Server in January 2021, getting renamed to "MooBot" in March 2022.
+> The Bot, with its original name of "Actions Bot", was originally first added to Dr1fterX's Server in January 2021, getting renamed to "MooBot" in March 2022.

 ## Why did you rename the Bot?

 > The original name, "Actions Bot", was picked because of the simple nature of the bot - to add action-based Slash Commands.
-> Now that the Bot is being used for more features, which are less action-based (such as the `/potato` command or the Temperature Convertor), TwilightZebby thought a name change was in order since "Actions Bot" isn't accurate anymore.
+> Now that the Bot is being used for more features, which are less action-based (such as Button-Roles or the Temperature Convertor), TwilightZebby thought a name change was in order since "Actions Bot" isn't accurate anymore.

 ### Why did you pick "MooBot" as the new name?